Bylaws of the Missouri State University Staff Senate

 Occupational members shall represent the major occupational categories as defined by the Missouri State University Employee Handbook.

-- Each major occupational category, currently defined as Job Families, shall have at least five Senate seats.
+- Each major occupational category, currently defined as Job Families, shall have at least ten Senate seats.

 - An additional Senate seat will be allocated for every one hundred full-time staff members within an occupational category.

 - In February each year, the Senate Secretary shall request from the Office of Human Resources the population count for each major occupational category.
 If an occupational category loses or gains due to population shifts in the University, the Executive Board will decide representation appropriately, and changes will be presented to the Senate body at the next convened meeting.

 - Non-voting and ex-officio members may participate in discussions and be a part of standing and ad hoc committees as established.
 In the capacity of representation, non-voting and ex-officio members include: